Modern English:

 The result is meant for creative use: speeches, jokes, vows, roleplay, classroom examples, captions, and dialogue.
 It should not be treated as a line Shakespeare actually wrote.

-A plain sentence can become romantic, comic, royal, bitter, pleading, or insulting depending on the context you give.
-A short note about the scene usually makes the line stronger.
+A plain sentence can become more romantic, comic, royal, bitter, pleading, or insulting while keeping the original text easy to recognize.

 Shakespearean style is not just a matter of changing you to thou.
 The wording also shifts pronouns, verb forms, rhythm, word order, and emotional register while keeping the original meaning clear.